kuzzleio/documentation-old/src/real-time-filters/terms/geo-distance-range.md

 # geoDistanceRange

-Filter documents having their location field within a [distance](#geodistance) range from a given point of origin
+Filter documents having their location field within a distance range from a given point of origin.

 ![Illustration of geoDistanceRange](/assets/images/geolocation/geoDistanceRange.png)